felixschndr/mealie-bring-api/README.md

 ### Setup in Mealie

-After deploying the container, there is one simple step you have to do in Mealie: You have to set up the link between Mealie and this project.
+After deploying the container, you need to set up the actions you want to use.

+#### Action 1: Adding ingredients from a recipe to Bring

 1. Head over to `http(s)://<your-mealie-instance>/group/data/recipe-actions` (e.g.,
 `http://localhost:1234/group/data/recipe-actions`) while being logged in as an administrator.